Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - GP/Readings/Week 6/Headache - Diagnosis & Management.md

 ```
 ---
 # Key Idea
+- If a patient has nausea and vomitting, then it cannot be a tension headache

 # Background Information
 - 1 in 2 people will suffer a headache.
 4/10 of these will have a tension-type headache, and 1/10 will have a migrane